Hamza-18/chatwoot/feature_documentaion.md

   **Why it matters:**
   - Centralizes all neutral (“slate”) and accent (“iris”) RGB values in one place.
-  - Changing any `--slate-*` or `--iris-*` value immediately updates every component that uses it—no need to hunt for scattered hex codes.
+  - Changing any `--slate-*` or `--iris-*` value immediately updates every component that uses it—no need to look for hex codes in different files.
   - Enables seamless dark/light toggling by redefining the same variables in a `.dark` block.

   **How I updated the theme:**